 After the area is completely cleared of the rot and is completely dried out, fill the damaged area with the patching compound substance.
 It’ll dry fairly quickly within about 10 minutes.
 As you are applying the substance with a putty knife, be sure you fill the hole up completely with a little overflow.
 This will ensure that the wood will be completely sealed and good as new.
 Place wax paper over the top to secure the substance in as it dries.
 Lastly, remove the wax paper, and sand down the area once it’s dry.
 You’ll be safe to start this process within about 30 minutes of applying the wax paper.
 Finish the wood with a stain or other finishing products to match the surrounding wood.

 It’s as simple as that to repair rotting wood in your home here in Boise.
 Remember, the crew at Handyman Connection of Boise is always here to help with any and all of your home maintenance needs.
 We can help you tackle any project around your home, no matter how big or small that task may be.
-Fill out a form or call (208) 504-1235 to schedule a free estimate!
+Fill out a form or call (208) 504-1235 to schedule an estimate!